vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ---
 Azure Event Hubs is a high-throughput, real-time data ingestion service.
 You can think of it as a large, scalable entry-point for streamed data (e.g. telemetry, logs, sensor data, clickstreams, IoT signals).

 In factory environments, Azure Event Hubs are often used to ingest telemetry and sensor data from machines.
-To learn the basics of Event Hubs and understand how data moves from publishers to consumers, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+To learn the basics of Event Hubs and understand how data moves from publishers to consumers, check out Microsoft's [introduction to Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

 ## Event Hubs and Peakboard
 There are two ways to use Azure Event Hubs with Peakboard:
-* A Peakboard Hub Flow acts as an **event publisher.** The Hub Flow streams events to an Azure Event Hub.
+1. A Peakboard Hub Flow acts as an **event publisher.** The Hub Flow streams events to an Azure Event Hub.
-* A Peakboard app acts as an **event consumer.** The Hub Flow subscribes to specific events from an Azure Event Hub.
+2. A Peakboard app acts as an **event consumer.** The Hub Flow subscribes to specific events from an Azure Event Hub.
 The Azure Event Hub streams those events to the Hub Flow.

-In this article, we'll explain how both of these work, by building a Hub Flow and Peakboard app.
+In this article, we'll explain how both of these work, by building an event publisher Hub Flow and an event consumer Peakboard app.
 But first, we need to set up things on the Azure side.

 ## Create Event Hubs namespace